Kausal-dev/CityTimeCompare/README.md

 ## 🚀 How to Run

-You can run this project locally without any complex build steps, **or you can run directly using this link - [kausaldev.me/citytimecompare](https://kausaldev.me/citytimecompare)**.
+You can run this project locally without any complex build steps, **or you can run directly from this link - [kausaldev.me/citytimecompare](https://kausaldev.me/citytimecompare)**.

 1. **Clone the repository:**
    ```bash